-Think again if you’re thinking Vegas sportsbooks, like Caesars or Westgate.
+Think again if you’re thinking of Vegas sportsbooks, like Caesars or Westgate.
 It’s more like Golden Gate downtown.

 Tiverton, Twin River Worldwide Holdings Inc’s other RI casino, will go live with a sportsbook sometime next month.
 Unfortunately, the Tiverton Casino sportsbook is very small.

 The idea is to start ASAP and get ahead of other New England casinos.
 Twin River’s setup was temporary.
 “Phase 1” is located on the third floor in the simulcast wagering area.
 Staff told me the “Phase 1” area would be kept open after completing the sportsbook.